HackTricks-wiki/hacktricks/shells/shells/full-ttys.md

 Note that the shell you set in the `SHELL` variable **must** be **listed inside** _**/etc/shells**_ or `The value for the SHELL variable was not found the /etc/shells file
 This incident has been reported`.
+Also note that the next snippets only work in bash.
+If you're in a zsh, change to a bash before obtaining the shell by running `bash`.

 ```bash
 python3 -c 'import pty; pty.spawn("/bin/bash")'